Introduction

 The chipset aggregates dozens of I/O devices: USB controllers (often 10+ ports), SATA drives, audio codecs, network interfaces, secondary PCIe slots, and legacy I/O.

 The chipset communicates with the CPU via a dedicated link.
 Intel’s DMI 3.0 provides ~4 GB/s (similar bandwidth to PCIe 3.0 x4, though with chipset-specific protocol optimizations); DMI 4.0 doubles this to ~8 GB/s.
-AMD’s chipset connection varies by platform but typically uses PCIe 4.0 x4 on X570/B550, providing ~8 GB/s.
+AMD’s chipset connection varies by platform but typically uses PCIe 4.0 x4 on mid-tier boards, providing ~8 GB/s.

 Everything connected to the chipset shares this link.